 - You have not reached the end of your plan’s waiting period and are currently ineligible for coverage

 A5: An EOB can be a very valuable piece of information.
-Your explanation of benefits is a document you receive from Rainbow Falls Dental after you visit the dentist.
+Your explanation of benefits is a document you may request from Rainbow Falls Dental after you visit the dentist.
 It is not a bill, but rather an explanation of what procedures were performed and what was covered by your dental plan.
-Though EOBs vary across insurance companies, they should include i) the dentist's fee, ii) the portion paid by your insurance, and iii) any amount you may owe (such as deductible, coinsurance or non-covered services).
-It should also, but does not always, include an update on how much of your annual maximum has been used and the amount you've paid toward your deductible.

 A6: No. It is very common for dental plans to limit or exclude coverage for some dental procedures, this does not mean that your doctor’s recommendation is not in your best interest for optimal oral health.
 Some plans, however, go on to exclude or discourage necessary dental treatment such as sealants, pre-existing conditions, adult orthodontics, specialist referrals and other dental needs.
 Some also exclude treatment by family members.
 Patients need to be aware of the exclusions and limitations in their dental plan but should not let those factors determine their treatment decisions.
 If you have questions regarding coverage by your plan or details on recommended treatment, our dentists are more than happy to review them with you.
 Insurance benefits amounts are not, and should never be, a guideline for quality of care.